 Entry ticket costs 18 EUR for adults or 40 for a family.

-Pilke Science CenterOpens in a new tab.
+Pilke Science Center

 In Pilke you’ll learn more about Finland’s forests.
 74% of the land area of Finland is defined as a forest and they have provided Finland’s population with valuable resources and food for centuries.
 So it is only fair that they’ll get a museum of their own.
 You’ll discover the secrets of the forests with all of your senses.
 The museum is extremely interactive and great for kids, too!